trifork/deltazip-erlang/doc/DeltaZip.md

 By taking advantage of the redundancy in the version history, the sequence can be stored very compactly, compared to storing each version separately.

+DeltaZip builds on the DEFLATE compression algorithm, specified in RFC 1951 ("DEFLATE Compressed Data Format").

 ## File format overview

 A DeltaZip file (or DeltaZip archive) consists of a sequence of *chapters*, each containing one version of the file.
 The last chapter contains the latest version, using normal compression - it is a *self-contained* chapter.
 In the other, previous chapters, the corresponding version is stored, expressed as the *difference* between that version and the following - they are *delta-chapters*.